t04glovern/azure-iot-trashe/DEVPOST.md

 ## What's next for Trashè

-The big next technical step for a proper production system is to investigate how to use gathered predictions to further improve the vision model and how to automatically train the model using new data and push to the IOT device if our desired metric has increased.
+The big next technical step for a proper production system is to investigate how to use gathered predictions to further improve the vision model and how to automatically train the model using new data and push to the IoT device if our desired metric has increased.

 We would like to increase the number of labels and dataset that we use to do a better job of detecting things that people constantly get wrong when recycling.
 Eg plastic bags often aren't accepted as recycling, bottles need to have their lids taken off.